koraxial/LibStruct/README.md

 ## Troubleshooting:
 In case of any errors or compatibility issues try the following:

-1) Install the included fonts from the 'Fonts' folder.
-2) Reinstall Python or Pygame or MySQL, or try different versions.
+1) Reinstall Python or Pygame or MySQL, or try different versions.
-3) Check MySQL table structure.
+2) Check MySQL table structure.
-4) Check connectivity of program with database.
+3) Check connectivity of program with database.

 _Important Note: This program was made as a school project and is still very much in development, if you wish to use a more unified version use the CLI client._